wmo-im/wis2box-training/documentation/docs/en/practical-sessions/setting-up-wis2-downloader.md

     By the end of this practical session, you will be able to:

     - set up your own "WIS2 Downloader" instance and manage the specific configurations required
-    - navigate through the instance to make use of it's different capabilities
+    - navigate through the instance and set up a subscription

 ## Introduction